athensresearch/athens/README.md

-# vgoprox
+# Athens

 _This is a very early alpha release, and the API will be changing as the proxy API changes._
 _Do not run this in production.
 This warning will be changed or removed as the project and the proxy API changes._

-vgoprox is a proxy server for [vgo modules](https://github.com/golang/go/wiki/vgo).
+Athens is a proxy server for [vgo modules](https://github.com/golang/go/wiki/vgo).
 It implements the download protocol specified [here](https://research.swtch.com/vgo-module) (under "Download Protocol"), and a few additional API endpoints to make it more useful.
 See [API.md](./API.md) for more information.